 I think it's really important to look for a creative spark.
 You can't train for that.
 You can train for so many of the other nuts and bolts.

-Because we’re a travel company, we also seek people who are well traveled.
-Even if they haven't been to all the places our expeditions go, we want people with an open mind and the curiosity and the eagerness to learn.
+Because we’re a travel company, we also seek people who are well-traveled.
+Even if they haven't been to all the places our expeditions go, we want people with an open mind and curiosity and eagerness to learn.
 Our sales team succeeds by sharing the fun of travel, and the excitement and learning that comes with it one-on-one with clients.
 We want our content team to do the same thing, but for a broader audience.

 Sign up for the newsletter to get all the latest updates from Managing Editor.